alecswang/turingPattern/README.md

-A simple python program that generates turing patterns with Gray Scott reaction diffusion system using numpy and matplotlib
+A simple Python program that generates turing patterns with Gray Scott reaction diffusion system using numpy and matplotlib